jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 def write_csv_from_list(new_file_path, cvs_list, header):
 	"""
-	:param new_file_path: the directory with csv files
+	:param new_file_path: the string 'filepath + file'
-	:param cvs_list: list of lists
+	:param cvs_list: list of lists of quote data
 	:param header: list of header strings
-	:returns: return list of lists of merged csv contnt
+	:returns: return list of lists of merged csv content w/ header
 	"""
 	with open(new_file_path, "w") as output:
 		writer = csv.writer(output, lineterminator='\n')